288Travis Thigpen

 Did 288Travis have a wife named Hannah, and if so, when did they marry?

 On 22 November 1823, 288Travis gifted 250 acres to his "loving sons William Thigpen & Calvin Thigpen."
 The deed also mentions "their mother Hannah Thigpin."
-Therefore, one may reasonably conclude that 288Travis was married to Hannah.1
+Therefore, one may reasonably conclude that 288Travis was married to Hannah.3 (288Travis' description of Hannah as "their mother" instead of "my wife" as well as his apparently extended absence from her late in life [described below] suggests that they may have had a less formal relationship.)

-The 1850 census shows William, age 49, and his mother Hannah, age 90, living together in Emanuel County, Georgia.2 Since William was born circa 1801, one can reasonably conclude that 288Travis and Hannah certainly had married by circa 1800.
-Because 288Travis had other children (e.g., his son Calvin1), the marriage may have occurred much earlier, but I'm aware of no available evidence to prove when.
+The 1850 census shows William, age 49, and his mother Hannah, age 90, living together in Emanuel County, Georgia.4 Since William was born circa 1801, one can reasonably conclude that 288Travis and Hannah certainly had married by circa 1800.
+Because 288Travis had other children (e.g., his son Calvin3), the marriage may have occurred much earlier, but I'm aware of no available evidence to prove when.

 Passport ordered 7 March 1803

-A recommendation for his 7 March 1803 passport application reads as follows:5
+A recommendation for his 7 March 1803 passport application reads as follows:7

 Georgia